+This is one genetic change that is found in varying percentages in different population groups.
 While the minor allele is T for most populations, it is actually the most common allele for those of African descent.
-For example, Caucasians have approximately 10% with TT while Africans have approximately 80%.
+For example, about 10% of Caucasians carry two copies of the variant (T/T), while Africans have approximately 80% of most population groups carrying the variant allele.

 In a nutshell, this variant has been linked to cardiovascular events, hypertension, and obesity.